Term Life Insurance In Brooklyn: The Simple Truth

 It is a simple agreement between you and the insurance company.
 During this term, you pay a consistent monthly or annual payment (premium) to keep the policy active.

-Another important thing to know about term life insurance is that it doesn’t build cash value, unlike whole life insurance.
+However, keep in mind that, unlike whole life insurance, term life insurance doesn’t build cash value.
 Its sole purpose is to provide temporary financial protection to you and your family in the most cost-effective way.
 If the term ends, the coverage expires with no cash paid out.

 If you pass away at the age of 40, your family gets $500,000.